City of Tempe 2019 State Legislative Principles

 The citizens created the City of Tempe government through the adoption of the City Charter.
 Through this Charter, the citizens empower the City government to provide services and generate revenue to pay for those services.
 The Mayor and Council determine policies for the City and serve at the pleasure of the voting public.
 It is this system that allows for local decision-making on issues that are local in nature and directly impact local citizens and businesses.

-State legislation can impact the City’s ability to deliver many local services such as police, fire, transit, roadways, libraries, and parks.
+The importance of state legislation is that it can impact the City’s ability to deliver on its strategic priority commitments, including the provision of many local services such as police, fire, transit, roadways, libraries, and parks.

 MUNICIPAL PRINCIPLES OVERVIEW